HazekiahWon/HazekiahWon.github.io/_posts/2019-01-17-cuda-install.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/20190117/cudnn.PNG)

 I would still recommend debian file as it's really convenient.
 But remember to download both the runtime library and the developer library.
 Here is the [official installation guide](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html) for cudnn.

-In the case of debian file, please refer to 2.3.2.
+In the case of debian file, please refer to section 2.3.2.

 1. Navigate to your  <cudnnpath>  directory containing cuDNN Debian file.
 2. Install the runtime library, for example: